Bay Area Classical Homeschoolers

 12. Members must sign a Membership/Medical Health and Release Form for each child, each school year stating they agree with BACH bylaws, submit medical information in case of emergency and release the property management from responsibility of injury while at co-op.
 See “Membership-Med Info-Release Form for more details.

-The Leadership Team of BACH consists of the following members: Amy Jackson, Jessica Mitchell, Kimberly Smith, Kim Owens, Jennifer Sapaugh, and Gina Warren.
+The Leadership Team of BACH consists of the following members: Amy Jackson, Jessica Mitchell, Kimberly Smith, Shiloh Green, Jennifer Sapaugh, and Gina Warren.